Snowcats are Fun and Social

 Claude Perreault

-Great Northern can access ridges as high as 7500′ with their longest descent up to 3788′ in over 20,000 acres of remote Stillwater State Forest.
-The terrain is great for intermediates and experienced rippers with steeps and gladed terrain.
+Great Northern Powder Guides boasts access to ridges as high as 7500 feet, with the longest descents spanning up to 3788 feet, all within the vast expanse of over 20,000 acres in the remote Stillwater State Forest.
+The terrain caters to intermediates and seasoned shredders alike, offering an array of steeps and gladed areas to explore.

 Scott Gilmet

-Next time I visit Great Northern I’ll try to organize a group to spend a night in their yurt camp.
-Staying in their yurt camp eliminates the commute to and from the best terrain and offers a great mountain adventure and experience.
-We visited daily for lunch and enjoyed the lounge and dining areas.
+On my next visit to Great Northern, I plan to organize a group to stay overnight in their yurt camp.
+This eliminates the need for daily commutes to and from the best terrain, providing an immersive mountain adventure and a truly unique experience.
+During our recent visit, we made daily stops at the camp for lunch and savored the cozy lounge and dining areas.

 By Dan Savage